mmcs-robotics/USB-Relay/README.md

 # USB-Relay
 This project is based on [usb-relay-hid](https://github.com/pavel-a/usb-relay-hid) repository for USB HID devices control.
 All licence information, docs, wiki can be found there.
-This project is addition,
+This project is addition – it provides managed DLL library for USB-Relay control for Standard .NET applications.

 # Contents
 Here are provided 3 projects: